udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 Perhaps it is not a common knowledge that

+:: label paragraph with double __ (bold); always copy labels to reorganize them elsewhere

+__CLONING__

-Perhaps the fact that GNU Linux and other free software projects cloned the Unix operating system too successfully has resulted in most people forgetting that cloning itself is not much of an innovative exercise.
+- Perhaps the fact that GNU Linux and other free software projects cloned the Unix operating system too successfully has resulted in most people forgetting that cloning itself is not much of an innovative exercise.

 While cloning does not diminish the usefulness of GNU Linux and related free software, it also proved that it is possible to cloning commercial systems such as social media systems as free software projects.